TechnoTanuki/Python_BMP/docs/BitmapLib_Doc.md

     Args:
         a, b: float values
-        v   : a number between a and b the amount to interpolate between the two values where 0.0 equal to the first point,
+        f   : the amount to interpolate between the two values where 0.0 equal to the first point,
               0.1 is very near the first point
               0.9 is very near the second point